-- 1.5 For this reason, in very broad terms, the Board's approach to ABC Arrangements will be to start by excluding the value attributed to them in the assets data used for levy purposes (usually the scheme accounts which feed into the latest s179 valuation).
-If full information is not available to allow the Board to do this, then approximate data or prudent assumptions will be made. - 1.6 Following that, the Board will seek to add back in the value of the ABC Investment calculated on the insolvency basis referred to above (subject to a maximum value as explained in paragraph 2.8(a) of this Guidance).
+1.6 Following that, the Board will seek to add back in the value of the ABC Investment calculated on the insolvency basis referred to above (subject to a maximum value as explained in paragraph 2.8 of this Guidance).
 This is referred to as the ABC Value.
 In addition, credit will be given for any ABC Payments actually made to the scheme between the date of the actuarial valuation used for levy purposes (the Levy Valuation) and the Latest Scheme Accounts date.